Welcome to our 2019 wedding predictions. How is it the beginning of a new year already?!

-Handmade wooden table and benches available to hire from Wild Wedding Company.
+Wild Wedding Company. eco photoshoot at Tournerbury Woods.
 Image by James White Photography.

 Tipi’s and marquees remain firm favourites for those seeking an outdoor wedding.
 After 2018’s amazingly hot summer its not surprise lots of couples continue to celebrate their ‘I do’s’ surrounded by nature.
 Creating a blank canvas these are a great option for those who want to add their own style.
 The use of a celebrant means couples can hold their entire day in one venue uniquely created for them.

 Whether you choose to incorporate several or none of the above, we still truly believe your wedding should be a reflection of you both as a couple.
 Don’t be afraid to be traditional or break the mold with your ideas.
 Either way, we’d love to hear more about them so get in touch and find out more about how we can help with planning or the styling and dressing of your venue.